learn-co-students/deploy-via-surge-nyc-fe-082718-a/README.md

 ![Surge Redeployment](https://curriculum-content.s3.amazonaws.com/web-development/deploy-via-surge/bare_surge_new_dest.png)

 That's not what I want.
-I _might_ occasionally wish to deploy my site to a new random name, but I personally liked `witty-range`.
-I'm going to `Control + C` out and apply the **Usage** instruction I got a short time ago and type: `surge . witty-range.surge.sh`.
+By default, `surge` wants to create a new domain.
+This time, though, I want to keep using `witty-range.surge.sh`.
+Let's`Control + C` out and type: `surge . witty-range.surge.sh`.

 > **RECALL**: `.` in Unix means, "this current directory."

-I told the `surge` client to do its thing using the current directory as the `project` and the `domain` of `witty-range.surge.sh`.
+I told `surge` to deploy the current directory (as the `project`) to the `domain` of `witty-range.surge.sh`.
 That, in effect, is a "redeploy."
 Let's try it out:

 ![Surge Redeployment Corrected](https://curriculum-content.s3.amazonaws.com/web-development/deploy-via-surge/bare_surge_new_dest.png)